Byrja/site/README.md

 - Delete reminders you no longer need

 When a reminder's date and time match the current time, the bot will send a notification message to the user with options to reschedule or delete the reminder.

+## Launcher Script

+For Windows users, a launcher script [launcher.bat](launcher.bat) is provided with the following features:
+- Start/Stop/Restart the bot
+- Update from GitHub
+- Check logs
+- Install/Update dependencies
+- Configuration checking
+- Troubleshooting assistance

+## Testing

+A test script [test_bot_startup.py](test_bot_startup.py) is available to verify bot configuration and dependencies.